 Joint Position Statement of AAIDD and The Arc

-People with intellectual disabilities and/or developmental disabilities*, like all people, have inherent sexual rights.
+People with intellectual disabilities and developmental disabilities (IDD)*, like all people, have inherent sexual rights.
 These rights and needs must be affirmed, defended, and respected.

-For decades, people with intellectual disabilities and/or developmental disabilities have been thought to be asexual, having no need for loving and fulfilling relationships with others.
+For decades, people with IDD have been thought to be asexual, having no need for loving and fulfilling relationships with others.
 Individual rights to sexuality, which is essential to human health and well-being, have been denied.
 This loss has negatively affected people with intellectual disabilities in gender identity, friendships, self-esteem, body image and awareness, emotional growth, and social behavior.
-People with intellectual or developmental disabilities frequently lack access to appropriate sex education in schools and other settings.
+People with IDD frequently lack access to appropriate sex education in schools and other settings.
 At the same time, some individuals may engage in sexual activity as a result of poor options, manipulation, loneliness or physical force rather than as an expression of their sexuality.

 Every person has the right to exercise choices regarding sexual expression and social relationships.
-The presence of an intellectual or developmental disability, regardless of severity, does not, in itself, justify loss of rights related to sexuality.
+The presence of IDD, regardless of severity, does not, in itself, justify loss of rights related to sexuality.

 All people have the right within interpersonal relationships to: